ephemeral-laboratories/usemy-name-site/common-excuses.md

 the passport says about the user's name is accurate.
 It is, after all, a primary ID document.

-## “Our users asked us to require both first name and last name!”
+## "Our users asked us to require both first name and last name!"

 Do you have a problem where you always respond “yes” to user requests?